Uepaa-AG/p2pkit-quickstart-ios/README.md

 # p2pkit.io (beta) Quickstart

 #### A hyperlocal interaction toolkit
 p2pkit is an easy to use SDK that bundles together several discovery technologies kung-fu style!
-With just a few lines of code, p2pkit enables you to accurately discover and directly message users nearby!
+With just a few lines of code, p2pkit enables you to accurately discover and directly message users nearby.

 ### Table of Contents